Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Non-asymptotic performance for statistical classification tasks

-Before analyzing \eqref{eq: instantaneous probability of error}, we introduce another condition related to the performance of the training phase, which we refer to as the \emph{$\delta$-margin} consistent training condition.
-This condition is similar to the consistent training condition in \eqref{eq: consistent learning} established for the infinite-sample classification problem, which connects the performance of the training phase (i.e., $P_c$) with that of the prediction phase (i.e., $P_e$) through \eqref{eq: P_e upper bound by 1-P_c}.
+Before analyzing \eqref{eq: instantaneous probability of error}, we need to introduce another condition related to the performance of the training phase, which we will refer to as the \emph{$\delta$-margin consistent training} condition.
+This condition is similar to the consistent training condition in \eqref{eq: consistent training} established for the infinite-sample classification problem, which connects the performance of the training phase (i.e., $P_c$) with that of the prediction phase (i.e., $P_e$) through \eqref{eq: P_e upper bound by 1-P_c}.
 We will show that the $\delta$-margin consistent training condition plays a key role in our subsequent non-asymptotic performance analysis.
-Formally, the $\delta$-margin consistent training condition, conditionally on a given set of trained models $\{\widetilde{f}_k\}$, is expressed by:
+Formally, the $\delta$-margin consistent training condition, given a set of trained models $\{\widetilde{f}_k\}$, is expressed by:

 where $\delta\geq 0$ is a non-negative constant.
-In view of \eqref{eq: convergence under different hypotheses}, the parameter $\delta$ describes the distance between the asymptotic decision statistic $\widehat{\lambdab}_{k}$ and the decision boundary $0$, which we will refer to as the {\em decision margin}.
-To avoid confusion, we note that $\delta$ is a design parameter for the $\delta$-margin consistent training condition.
-However, for each specified learning setup, we can evaluate the value of $\delta$ that is actually achieved in the SML strategy by calculating the value of associated variables $\mu^{+}(\widetilde{f})$, $\mu^{-}(\widetilde{f})$, and $\widetilde{ \mu}(\widetilde{f})$.
+In view of \eqref{eq: convergence under different hypotheses}, the parameter $\delta$ describes the distance between the asymptotic decision statistic $\widehat{\lambdab}_{\rm asym}$ and the decision boundary $0$, which we will refer to as the \emph{decision margin}.
+To avoid confusion, we note that $\delta$ is a design parameter in condition \eqref{eq: strong condition for consistent training}.
+However, for each specified learning setup, we can evaluate the value of $\delta$ that is achieved by the SML strategy by calculating the value of the variables $\mu^{+}(\widetilde{f})$, $\mu^{-}(\widetilde{f})$, and $\widetilde{ \mu}(\widetilde{f})$.

-It is clear that for any positive $\delta>0$, the $\delta$-margin consistent training condition \eqref{eq: strong condition for consistent learning} is stronger than the consistent training condition given by \eqref{eq: consistent learning}.
+It is clear that for any positive $\delta>0$, the $\delta$-margin consistent training condition \eqref{eq: strong condition for consistent training} is stronger than the consistent training condition given by \eqref{eq: consistent training}.
 Let $P_{c,\delta}$ denote the probability of $\delta$-margin consistent training: